noirblancrouge/Beon/docs/fontbakery/fontbakery-report.md

  * U+2007 FIGURE SPACE: not included in any glyphset definition
  * U+2008 PUNCTUATION SPACE: not included in any glyphset definition
  * U+200A HAIR SPACE: not included in any glyphset definition
- * U+2010 HYPHEN: try adding one of: syloti-nagri, cham, kaithi, yi, kharoshthi, sora-sompeng, lisu, sundanese, kayah-li, coptic
+ * U+2010 HYPHEN: try adding one of: lisu, kaithi, coptic, sora-sompeng, yi, kharoshthi, sundanese, kayah-li, syloti-nagri, cham
  * U+2012 FIGURE DASH: not included in any glyphset definition
  * U+2015 HORIZONTAL BAR: try adding adlam
  * U+2021 DOUBLE DAGGER: try adding adlam